sangres.com

 Mancos is the gateway to Mesa Verde National Park.
 The town was founded in 1894 near the site where the Spanish Dominguez-Escalante Expedition of 1776 first crossed the Mancos River.
 Cattle ranchers had been settling in the Mancos Valley since the 1870's.
 The school building that houses Mancos High School is the oldest school building in Colorado that is still in use as a school.

 At the time it was founded, Mancos and Dolores were the principal towns in the region, Cortez being just a bend in the wagon trail.
-Mancos was a stop along the Denver, Rio Grande & Southern Railway between Durango and Telluride.
+Mancos was first platted and built as a train stop along the line of the Rio Grande & Southern Railroad, being built by Otto Mears of Saguache and Lake City fame.
+Eventually, the railroad connected Durango through Mancos and Dolores with the Telluride mining districts to the north.
 The ranchers in Mancos Valley shipped timber, beef and other farm products to those mining camps.
+Abandonment of the railroad in the 1950's allowed for the construction of US 160 along the railroad right-of-way just to the north of Mancos' business district.